michaelszymczak/jekyll-sandbox/app/_drafts/abstraction-less-can-be-more.md

 **Abstraction decomposition**

-- takes more time when inplementing an abstraction
+- takes more time when implementing an abstraction

 but also